A thorough outline for how to host a meaningful and fun Preschool Thanksgiving Activity. Post may contain affiliate links.

 Due to the age of the children, I had everything for both crafts cut out and divided into little bags for each child.
 This helped things run smoothly and in a timely manner.
 Had I not had everything cut out it would have been a lot of chaos for the children and their mothers not to mention being too long in duration to keep the youngsters attention.

 Our craft table was just a fold out table elevated by food storage cans.
-I wanted the craft table low to the ground just because of the kids and… my lack of chairs for that many. 🙂
+I wanted the craft table low to the ground just because of the kids and… my lack of chairs. 🙂

 Thankful Turkey Puppet Craft